robert17/iotf-rtd/docs/devices/libraries/c_sharp.rst

 - ``auth-token`` - API key token (required if auth-method is "token").

-If deviceId and deviceType are provided, the client will connect to the Internet of Things Foundation Quickstart, and default to an unregistered device.
-The argument lists creates definitions which are used to interact with the Internet of Things Foundation module.
+If deviceId and deviceType are provided, the client will connect to the IoT Platform Quickstart, and default to an unregistered device.
+The argument lists creates definitions which are used to interact with the IoT Platform module.

 .. code:: C#